 - Breathing problems – there is a pause in the breathing pattern which occurs when the victim is asleep; a condition called Sleep Apnea.
 This is due to the deposition of extra fats on the walls of the windpipe, narrowing the walls.
 This makes it harder for the respiratory tract to stay open.
 It sometimes makes the victim tired due to insufficient oxygen thus exposes the person to heart failure, diabetes or stroke.

 - Pregnancy Complication – for expectant mothers, rapid gain in weight is harmful, both to the health of the mother and the unborn child.
 This applies to both ante-natal and post-natal.
-The baby is exposed to risks such as spina or Bifida.
+The baby is exposed to risks such as spinal or Bifida.

-- Diseases due to weight gain are the gallbladder disease, the fatty liver disease, cancer and diabetes.
+- Diseases due to weight gain are the gallbladder disease, fatty liver disease, cancer and diabetes.
 These diseases cause reduced energy levels, weaker bones and weaker muscles.

 HGH Injection as a Remedy to Weight Gain

 This weight loss treatment is both useful for men and women.
 It is highly advisable to consult a physician for its application due to its sensitivity and abuse.
 A blood sample is picked for examination to ascertain the level of deficiency.
 This is essential for the determination of the right dosage.